amplifying-fsharp/fsharplang/spec/patterns.md

 Simple constant patterns have the corresponding simple type.
 Such patterns elaborate to a call to the F# structural equality function `FSharp.Core.Operators.(=)` with the pattern input and the constant as arguments.
-The match succeeds if this call returns true; otherwise, the match fails.
+The match succeeds if this call returns `true`; otherwise, the match fails.

 > **Note**: The use of `FSharp.Core.Operators.(=)` means that CLI floating-point equality is